MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.22.4 Changes because of modifications in BSON
-* 0.22.3 - Upgraded Rakudo * and bugfix in Protocol.pm
+* 0.22.3 Upgraded Rakudo * and bugfix in Protocol.pm
-* 0.22.2 - Bugfixes in use of javascript
+* 0.22.2 Bugfixes in use of javascript
-* 0.22.1 - Add use of BSON::Javascript in group() and map_reduce().
+* 0.22.1 Add use of BSON::Javascript in group() and map_reduce().
-* 0.22.0 - map_reduce() in MongoDB::Collection.
+* 0.22.0 map_reduce() in MongoDB::Collection.
-* 0.21.0 - group() in MongoDB::Collection.
+* 0.21.0 group() in MongoDB::Collection.
-* 0.20.0 - list_collections() and collection_names() in MongoDB::Database
+* 0.20.0 list_collections() and collection_names() in MongoDB::Database
-         - hint() on a cursor.
+         hint() on a cursor.
-* 0.19.0 - explain() in MongoDB::Collection and MongoDB::Cursor.
+* 0.19.0 explain() in MongoDB::Collection and MongoDB::Cursor.
-* 0.18.0 - count() in MongoDB::Collection
+* 0.18.0 count() in MongoDB::Collection
-         - distinct() in MongoDB::Collection
+         distinct() in MongoDB::Collection
-* 0.17.1 - Collectionnames are checked.
+* 0.17.1 Collectionnames are checked.
 In perl dashes are possible and are also accepted by the server.
 In the mongo shell however it is not possible to manipulate these names because it works in a javascript environment which wil see it as a substraction operator.
 Perhaps other things will go wrong too such as running javascript on the server.
 It is now tested against m/^ <[\$ _ A..Z a..z]> <[.\w _]>+ $/.
          Note the '$', It is accepted because the collection $cmd is sometimes used to get information from. create_collection() will also check the collection name but will not accept the '$'.
-* 0.17.0 - create_collection() to MongoDB::Database
+* 0.17.0 create_collection() to MongoDB::Database
-         - X::MongoDB::Database Exception
+         X::MongoDB::Database Exception
-* 0.16.1 - Cleanup databases at the end of tests.
+* 0.16.1 Cleanup databases at the end of tests.
 Documented tests what is tested
-* 0.16.0 - Name change X::MongoDB::LastError into X::MongoDB::Collection.
+* 0.16.0 Name change X::MongoDB::LastError into X::MongoDB::Collection.
-         - Added drop_indexes() drop() get_indexes() to MongoDB::Collection.
+         Added drop_indexes() drop() get_indexes() to MongoDB::Collection.
-* 0.15.0 - Added drop_index() to MongoDB::Collection.
+* 0.15.0 Added drop_index() to MongoDB::Collection.
-* 0.14.1 - Bugfixes find_one(), ensure_index().
+* 0.14.1 Bugfixes find_one(), ensure_index().
 Added Class X::MongoDB::LastError
          and used when ensure_index() fails.
-* 0.14.0 - ensure_index() in MongoDB::Collection
+* 0.14.0 ensure_index() in MongoDB::Collection
-* 0.13.7 - Changes depending on BSON
+* 0.13.7 Changes depending on BSON
-* 0.13.6 - MongoDB::Cursor pod document
+* 0.13.6 MongoDB::Cursor pod document
-* 0.13.0 - Added next() to MongoDB::Cursor.
+* 0.13.0 Added next() to MongoDB::Cursor.
-* 0.12.0 - Added count() to MongoDB::Cursor.
+* 0.12.0 Added count() to MongoDB::Cursor.
-* 0.11.1 - Added Connection.pod and Collection.pod.
+* 0.11.1 Added Connection.pod and Collection.pod.
-* 0.11.0 - Added methods to get error status in MongoDB::Database.
+* 0.11.0 Added methods to get error status in MongoDB::Database.
-* 0.10.0 - Added drop() in MongoDB::Database to drop a database.
+* 0.10.0 Added drop() in MongoDB::Database to drop a database.
-* 0.9.0 - Added list_databases() and database_names() to MongoDB::Connection
+* 0.9.0 Added list_databases() and database_names() to MongoDB::Connection
-* 0.8.0 - run_command() added to MongoDB::Database
+* 0.8.0 run_command() added to MongoDB::Database
-* 0.7.4 - bugfix return values in MongoDB::Cursor
+* 0.7.4 bugfix return values in MongoDB::Cursor
-* 0.7.3 - bugfix return values in MongoDB::Protocol
+* 0.7.3 bugfix return values in MongoDB::Protocol
-* 0.7.2 - extended signatures for return values
+* 0.7.2 extended signatures for return values
-* 0.7.1 - find extended with return_field_selector
+* 0.7.1 find extended with return_field_selector
-* 0.6.1 - add tests for insert(@docs)
+* 0.6.1 add tests for insert(@docs)
-* 0.6.0 - switched to semantic versioning
+* 0.6.0 switched to semantic versioning
-* 0.5 - compatibility fixes for Rakudo Star 2014.12
+* 0.5 compatibility fixes for Rakudo Star 2014.12
-* 0.4 - compatibility fixes for Rakudo Star 2012.02
+* 0.4 compatibility fixes for Rakudo Star 2012.02
-* 0.3 - basic flags added to methods (upsert, multi_update, single_remove,...),
+* 0.3 basic flags added to methods (upsert, multi_update, single_remove,...),
       kill support for cursor
-* 0.2 - adapted to Rakudo NOM 2011.09+.
+* 0.2 adapted to Rakudo NOM 2011.09+.
-* 0.1 - basic Proof-of-concept working on Rakudo 2011.07.
+* 0.1 basic Proof-of-concept working on Rakudo 2011.07.

 ## LICENSE